Books

 Fifteen hundred years is a long time to nurse a grudge.
 The fae remember every slight.

 The fae have returned to England after centuries in exile, burning for revenge against the humans who imprisoned them—and bringing a world of magic, monsters, and inconvenient fated mates with them.
-This sprawling universe follows cursed princes, fierce bounty hunters, ancient kings, and the women who were never supposed to matter to them.
+This sprawling universe follows cursed princes, fierce bounty hunters, ancient kings, and the people who were never supposed to matter to them.

 Tropes: fated mates, enemies-to-lovers, grumpy/sunshine, captor/captive, cursed hero, touch her and die, he falls first, only soft for her, fae bargains, found family